marcelocra/marcelocra/README.md

-## Marcelo who?

-Hello! 👋🏽
+## Hello! 👋🏽

 My name is Marcelo and I'm a Software Developer!

-I'm proud to say that <strong><u style="text-underline-offset: 4px; text-decoration-thickness: 2px">I quit Google to follow my entrepreneurship dreams</u></strong>.
+I <strong><u style="text-underline-offset: 4px; text-decoration-thickness: 2px">quit Google to follow my entrepreneurship dreams</u></strong>.

+I really enjoy programming and am constantly — almost every day — learning more about it and practicing.

-I believe that doing software design — not in a BDUF[^bduf] kind of way — before actually coding allows us to **produce better results, faster**.
+I believe that thinking even a little bit about what we are going to code before actually coding it usually allows us to **produce better results, faster**.
+In other words, doing some software design — but not in a BDUF[^bduf] kind of way — can help us a lot.

-I also believe that **maintainability** is one of the **most important features of a codebase**, with good architecture and code readability playing a fundamental part.
+I also believe that **maintainability** is one of the (if not the) **most important features of a codebase**.
+Code architecture and readability play fundamental parts.

 Now I'll list some coding stuff that I like and are interesting or useful, including projects that I created.